ashfurrow/MBLTDev/README.md

 ./submodules/ReactiveCocoa/script/bootstrap
 ```

-And open the main Xcode project.
+And open the main Xcode workspace.